magefree/mage/readme.md

 ## Features

-* Deck editor (load and save decks)
+* Deck editor (load and save decks);
-* Simple computer AI opponent
+* Computer AI opponents;
+* Glicko rating system;
-* Two player duel or a multiplayer free-for-all game with up to 10 players
+* Two player duel or a multiplayer free-for-all game with up to 10 players;
-* Supports special formats like Commander (up to 10 players), Cube, Tiny Leaders, Super Standard, Historic Standard
+* Supports special formats like Commander (up to 10 players), Oathbreaker, Cube, Tiny Leaders, Super Standard, Historic Standard and more;
-* There are two tournament types supported (elimination or swiss type handling), which can be played with up to 16 players:
+* Single matches or tournaments supported (elimination or swiss type handling), which can be played with up to 16 players:
     * Booster (also Cube) draft tournaments (4-16)
     * Sealed (also from Cube) tournaments (2-16)